Melky-Phoe/StateSmurf/SmurfTestingScripts/README.md

   - `arguments` (optional) : list of program arguments for the tested executable
   - `actions` (optional) : list of commands, that are run in parallel with the tested executable.
 If any of the commands exit with a non 0 return code, the test fails.
 Make sure actions are written in a way, where no action is running after the tested executable ends (whis may lead to commands running during clean-up steps or other tests)

-note: `setup`, `between_runs`, `cleanup` and `action` keys accept nested arrays of strings as values; each string is a command that will be sequentially launched as a python multiprocessing Process; if the next value in line is an array, commands inside will be launched in a parallel thread
+note 1: `setup`, `between_runs`, `cleanup` and `action` keys accept nested arrays of strings as values; each string is a command that will be sequentially launched as a python multiprocessing Process; if the next value in line is an array, commands inside will be launched in a parallel thread

+note 2: The STATE_SMURF_ENV[] string, mentioned eariler, can also be used in keys.

 #### Example
 Scenario json: